devJSQ/tree-with-non-premitive-data-type/README.md

 In `main` class:

 3 - Create Tree with than name (T).
-4 - Accecc the root data (name) and print it.
+4 - Access the root data (name) and print it.
 5 - Update the root data (name) to be Mohammed.
 6 - Create root child (left child) with the name "Ali".
 7 - Print tree values using (printTreeValues) method.